Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: A metric Brenier theorem and gradients of Kantorovich potentials

 \section{A metric Brenier theorem and gradients of Kantorovich potentials}

 In this section we provide a ``metric'' version of Brenier's theorem and we identify ascending slope and minimal weak upper gradient of Kantorovich potentials.
-These results depend on $L^\infty$ upper bound on interpolations, a property that holds in spaces with Riemannian lower bounds on Ricci curvature, see \cite{Ambrosio-Gigli-Savare11bis}, or in nonbranching $CD(K,\infty)$ metric spaces (because the nonbranching property is inherited by $(\Probabilities{X}, W_2)$, see \cite[Corollary~7.32]{Villani09}, \cite[Proposition~2.16]{Ambrosio-Gigli11}, and all $p$-entropies are convex).
+These results depend on $L^\infty$ upper bound on interpolations, a property that holds in spaces with Riemannian lower bounds on Ricci curvature, see \cite{Ambrosio-Gigli-Savare11bis}, or in non-branching $CD(K,\infty)$ metric spaces (because the non-branching property is inherited by $(\Probabilities{X}, W_2)$, see \cite[Corollary~7.32]{Villani09}, \cite[Proposition~2.16]{Ambrosio-Gigli11}, and all $p$-entropies are convex). {\nc See also \cite{R2011b} for more recent results in this direction, independent of the non-branching assumption.}

 If $\sfd$ is bounded, the $L^\infty$ bound can be relaxed to an easier bound on entropy, but modifying the class of test plans, see Remark~\ref{rem:alternoption}.
 We assume throughout this section that

 However, we keep the possibility of considering the case when $\tau$ is not induced by $\sfd$.

 In this section we denote by $\calT$ the class of test plans concentrated on $\AC 2{[0,1]}X\sfd$ with bounded compression on the sublevels of $\Wgh$ and by $\mathcal G\subset \calT$ the subclass of test plans concentrated on $\geo(X)$.
 By Remark~\ref{rem:monotone-weakT} we have the obvious relation